LX-Vincent/Metal_Detector_Alarm/README.md

 ## License

-This project is licensed under the **Academic License**.
-The code and resources provided in this project are intended solely for educational purposes and cannot be used for commercial purposes.
-No warranty or guarantee is provided regarding the reliability of the code in the `i2c_lcd.py` and `lcd_api.py` files, as the lecturer provided them.
+This project is licensed under the **MIT License**.
+No warranty or guarantee is provided regarding the reliability of all codes.
+Please refer to the LICENSE file for more details.

 ## Acknowledgments